 Controlling the relative humidity (rH) in a stockpile is critical to food safety.
 If you find that moisture levels are too high in a stockpile, open up the tarps in the daytime to allow moisture to escape, and close them at night, when relative humidity tends to increase.
 Also, pay close attention to the outside of the piles, where large changes in temperature and condensation can increase moisture levels.
+This is not a uniform problem throughout high-moisture-content piles because the equilibrium rH within the piles comes to a steady state below maximum limits recommended for storage.

-To best calculate the moisture content of a stockpile based on the rH, use the accompanying chart.
+To best calculate the moisture content of a stockpile based on the relative humidity, use the accompanying chart.
 An rH of greater than 65% within the pile is the maximum for almond storage.
-In the chart, green-shaded areas indicate moisture contents that are suitable for stockpiling.
+In the chart, greenshaded areas indicate moisture contents that are suitable for stockpiling.
 Yellow areas are borderline, and red areas indicate moisture contents that are too wet for stockpiling.

 The California Almond industry prides itself on providing safe, high-quality almonds to a worldwide market.
-Making sure that stockpiles are managed to prevent moldinducing moisture will help maintain almond quality and safety.
+Making sure that stockpiles are managed to exclude contaminants such as aflatoxins, harmful bacteria and pests, and to prevent mold-inducing moisture, will help maintain almond quality and safety.
 Your commitment to food safety plays a critical role in keeping California Almonds as the Nut of Choice by consumers worldwide.